WelliSolutions/IniFileFormatReverseEngineering/documentation/GetPrivateProfileString.md

 * It does not *retrieve the received string*.
 Depending on the the special parameters, the buffer contains many *string**s***, which may be keys or sections.
 And there's no explanation what the string delimiter is.
 * Leading blanks (space, tab and vertical tab) that exist in the file are stripped
 * Trailing blanks (space, tab and vertical tab) that exist in the file are stripped
+* Values starting with a semicolon are not comments.
+The value starting with the semicolon will be returned.

 Why could whitespace stripping be done?
 Probably because some people formatted their INI files in columns for "readability" like so:
 * ```ini